Executive Headshots: How Match Production Delivers Corporate Portraits in NYC

 What makes executive headshots different

 A standard headshot session can be casual.
 Executive headshots aren’t.
 Executive headshots need to read as confident, current, and trustworthy across company websites, press pages, and hiring materials.
+They should reflect the qualities of a leader—conveying trust, authority, and approachability.
+Executive headshots should also communicate the leader’s vision, aligning the image with their strategic and personal brand.
 That means:

 Executive headshots are still portraits, but they are portraits with business consequences.